notxcain/aecor/README.md

 }
 ```

+Then we define how this events affect aggregate state:

 `Folder[F, E, S]` instance represents the ability to fold `E`s into `S`, with effect `F` on each step.
 Aecor runtime uses `Folded[A]` data type, with two possible states:
-`Next(a)` - says that a should be used as a state for next folding step
+`Next(a)` - says that `a` should be used as a state for next folding step
-`Impossible` - says that folding should be aborted (underlying runtime actor throws `IllegalStateException`)
+`Impossible` - says that folding should be aborted (e.g. underlying runtime actor throws `IllegalStateException`)

 ```scala
 sealed trait SubscriptionStatus